rwbay/noteworthy/README.md

 See the project page for more information and links: <a href="http://play.rwbay.com/capstone-itt-technical-institute/">play.rwbay.com/capstone-itt-technical-institute</a>

+The project have been compiled and <a href="http://noteworthy.rwbay.com/executable/Noteworthy.jar">packaged as an executable jar here</a>.

 ## Installation

 Add the source files to your project using any IDE.
 Add the two jar files, jfxrt.jar and sqlite-jdbc-3.8.11.2.jar, in the 'libraries' folder to the projects build path.

 ## API Reference

-Read the documentation at http://noteworthy.rwbay.com/javadoc/
+Read the documentation at <a href="http://noteworthy.rwbay.com/javadoc/">noteworthy.rwbay.com/javadoc</a>

 ## Contributors